-But like I said, when things get going, they generally really kick it up a notch, mixing the lovely art style and chippy soundtrack with a proper test of ones reflexes (and aim, to a degree).
+But as I said, when things get going, they generally really kick it up a notch, mixing the lovely art style and chippy soundtrack with a proper test of one’s reflexes (and aim, to a degree).
 There’s fun to be had for sure, even if the overall experience is by no means perfect.
 For instance, grabbing a power-up to have the likes of Meat Boy (yes, THAT Meat Boy!) upgrade your firepower temporarily does not get old.
-Same goes for the end-of-level boss fights, what with their old-school-y predictable patterns and all.
-Oh and these monstrosities are why some refer to BIT.TRIP Fate as part bullet hell…
+The same goes for the end-of-level boss fights, what with their old-fashioned predictable patterns and all.
+Oh, and these monstrosities are why some refer to BIT.TRIP Fate as part bullet hell…

 Those darn things are also the reason for me not finishing the game prior to writing this review, as after getting my you-know-what kicked by level 4’s boss several times in a row, I just couldn’t be bothered to trek through that entire level again.
 It was fun, but not enough to justify replaying that much for another shot at a big baddie.
 Mid-level checkpoints would have made my overall impression of the game significantly more positive, to say the least.
 But maybe that’s just me.
 Maybe I’m just not patient – or good – enough.
 Maybe.

 As such, all in all, while I enjoyed some of what BIT.TRIP Fate had to offer, the slow pace and punishing deaths made the experience noticeably less than I had hoped.
 It is a clever and unique concept, having a character move along a pre-determined path/rail like this, no doubt.
 But clever and unique will only carry the game so far for most, depending on their level of tolerance for the aforementioned annoyances.
 A fun and recommendable title, even if it is ever so slightly flawed.
 So… let’s hear it for CommanderVideo’s penultimate BIT.TRIP chapter!